hartm0120/Cyber-Security-Bootcamp-Project-1---VN-with-ELK-STACK/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the relevant playbook file (ie. filebeat-playbook.yml, metricbeat-playbook.yml, install-elk.yml, etc.) to /etc/ansible.
+- Copy the relevant playbook file (ie. filebeat-playbook.yml, metricbeat-playbook.yml, install-elk.yml, etc.) to /etc/ansible filepath.
 - Update the hosts file to include the [webservers] and [elk] VMs.
-This file /etc/ansible/hosts should include the following:
+This filepath is /etc/ansible/hosts and should include the host name, internal IP address, as well as the script being used:

 [webservers]
 10.0.0.5 ansible_python_interpreter=/usr/bin/python3